j9t/little-books/manuscript/html-css-frameworks.md

 If frameworks come with this promise, the question arises whether or not they live up to it.
 The answer boils down to a cost calculation that is, unfortunately, different for every framework and project.
 How much development cost was saved?
 How much was, in turn, spent on training, customization, and upgrades?

-Apart from suggesting that we do the math and _think_ through every project, the following pages cover frameworks in the necessary detail to empower everyone to form their own theory about the raisons d'être of frameworks.
+Apart from suggesting that we do the math and _think_ through every project, the following pages cover frameworks in the necessary detail to empower everyone to form their own theory about the _raisons d’être_ of frameworks.

 ### Types and Uses of Frameworks